polux/parsers/doc/userguide.md

 Parsers is a library that helps you building functions that take a string, check that it belongs to some language and compute something out of it.
-For instance, it helps you write a functions that accepts strings made of digits only and compute the integers they represent.
-But it can also help you building more involved functions, like one that accepts valid Java programs only and returns their ASTs (Abstract Syntax Tree).
+For instance, it helps you write a function that accepts strings made of digits only and compute the integer they represent.
+But it can also help you building more involved functions, like one that accepts valid Java programs only and returns their AST (Abstract Syntax Tree).

 It is called a [parser combinator] library because it is made of functions which build complex parsers out of simpler parsers.
 For instance, by feeding the `sepBy` function with a parser of integers and a parser of commas, we obtain a parser of integers separated by commas.
 These parsers are themselves a combination of simple parsers, etc. Ultimately, the library exposes a very small set of primitive parsers and every other function it defines is built on top of them.